Meth And Heroin: Side Effects Of Mixing Meth And Heroin

 An individual may increase their dose of heroin, due to meth’s stimulating effects.

-While under the influence of both drugs, high doses of heroin can quickly lead to serious damage to the body, brain, or other organs, without the individual feeling major discomfort.
+While under the influence of both drugs, high doses of heroin can rapidly cause life-threatening damage to the body and brain while masking the warning signs that would normally alert a person to stop.

 Methamphetamine use alone may cause an individual’s heart and respiration rate to dramatically increase.